dovahcrow/Mutant/README.md

 #### If you just want to fetch public data, you can skip this section.

-Before using `mutant`, you need to have an `ant` wallet configured for the target network (Mainnet by default, or Devnet if using the `--local` flag).
+Before using `mutant` to actually store data, you need to have an `ant` wallet configured for the target network (Mainnet by default, or Devnet if using the `--local` flag).
 If you don't have `ant` installed, you can get it using [antup](https://github.com/maidsafe/antup):

 ```bash
 $> antup client